albertocastelli/project-errore-404/README.md

 This function allows the end user to modify and / or add additional information inside a cell of the dataframe.
 It basically allows the user to customize his library archive.

     This function needs 3 inputs:
-    - book: the book to which the user wants to make changes and the accepted values are names of books already present in the archive;
+    - book: the book on which the user wants to make changes and here the accepted values are only the names of books that are already present in the archive;

-    - col: the column to which the user wants to make changes and the accepted values are columns already present in the dataset;
+    - col: the code refers to the column in which the user wants to make changes and the accepted values are only columns names already present in the dataset;

     - value: the values the users wants to put / add / modify in the cell.
-This is the only new and unknown input.
+This is the only new and unknown input that should be written by the user.
     The accepted values that can be inserted in this case are all the strings which do not contain any commas, since introducing any comma would change the behavior of the data.csv